-- Single exposure images that corrected for linearity, dark current, flat field, sky, image persistence and crosstalk.
-A full WCS will appear in the header - Interleaved super-frame images from the above. - Stacked jitter images from the super-frames.
-Full WCS and photometric zero point will appear in the FITS header. - Associated confidence maps for each output image (CONFMAP) - Object catalogue in the form of a FITS table (OBJCAT)
+- Single exposure images that corrected for linearity, dark current, flat field, stripes, sky, image persistence and crosstalk.
+A full WCS will appear in the header (SIMPLE IMAGE) - Illumination correction table (ILLCOR_TAB) - Interleaved super-frame images from the above if microstepping has been done as part of the observing sequence.
+(INTERLEAVED IMAGE) - Stacked jitter images from the super-frames.
+Full WCS and photometric zero point will appear in the FITS header.
+(JITTERED IMAGE) - Associated confidence maps for each of the above output images.
+(CONFIDENCE MAP) - Object catalogue in the form of a FITS table if the savecat parameter has been set (OBJECT CATALOGUE)